Brandy R. McMillion

 Brandy Renée McMillion (née Murphy; born 1979) is an American judge and lawyer from Michigan.
 She has served as a United States district judge of the United States District Court for the Eastern District of Michigan since 2023.
 She previously served as an assistant United States attorney of the same court from 2015 to 2023.

 Education

 McMilion received a her Bachelor of Engineering in 2001 and a Master of Engineering in 2002, both in industrial and operations engineering from the University of Michigan.
 She received a Juris Doctor from George Washington University Law School in 2006 and graduated with honors and pro bono distinction.

 Career

 McMillion was an associate at Pepper Hamilton from 2006 to 2007, an associate at Perkins Coie from 2007 to 2012.
 She was a senior litigation associate at Bryan Cave from 2012 to 2015.
 She later advocated for the rights of abused and neglected children in the foster care system as a Court Appointed Special Advocate.
 She served as an assistant United States attorney in the U.S. Attorney's Office for the Eastern District of Michigan from 2015 to 2023; also served as the chief of the office's General Crimes Unit from 2022 to 2023.

-Notable case

-In 2018, McMillion was the lead prosecutor in the prosecution of Dr. Raj Bothra, a surgeon who had once worked with Mother Teresa, and some of his business associates.
-Bothra spent 43 months in jail awaiting trial.
-In 2022, Dr. Bothra and the other Physicians were all acquitted of all charges, this was one of the largest losses in the history of The Department of Justice and tarnished her reputation as a prosecutor after the defendants applied for Sanctions under the Hyde Amendment.